 Virgilio started his career with Rehabilitation Specialists nearly twenty years ago and then sought other experiences within the industry.
 After his return to Rehabilitation Specialists Virgilio held many positions within the organization, culminating in his current role as President & CEO.

 In addition to his role at Rehabilitation Specialists, he serves as a member of Brain Injury Association of New Jersey’s Advocacy and Public Affairs (APA) Committee, chairs the subcommittee on Community Affairs of the APA committee, and has been appointed by Governor Jon S. Corzine to the New Jersey Advisory Council on Traumatic Brain Injury.
-He has served on the Board of Trustees for the Brain Injury Alliance of NJ since 2013.
+He has served on the Board of Trustees for the Brain Injury Alliance.

 Director of Neuropsychological and Clinical Services

 Dr. Gordon earned his bachelor’s degree in psychology and cognitive science at the University of Rochester.
 He earned his Ph.D. in clinical psychology from Fairleigh Dickenson University and did his internship and fellowship training in pediatric and adult neuropsychology at Cornell Medical College and Johns Hopkins School of Medicine.
 Dr. Gordon presents regularly at academic conferences including the National Academy of Neuropsychology and the International Neuropsychological Society.
 He has also published articles within his field.
 In addition, Dr. Gordon implemented and oversees our Addictive Behaviors Services program for Rehabilitation Specialists.

 Dr. Greenwald is currently the Medical Director of the Center for Head Injuries and the Associate Medical Director of JFK Johnson Rehabilitation Institute.
 He is a Clinical Associate Professor in the Department of Physical Medicine and Rehabilitation at Robert Wood Johnson Medical School.